SystemRDL/PeakRDL/docs/configuring.rst

 -------------------------------

 The PeakRDL configuration file can be explicitly specified using the ``--peakrdl-cfg`` option.
-Otherwise, Peakrdl searches for a configuration file in the following order, and uses the first one it finds:
+Otherwise, PeakRDL searches for a configuration file in the following order, and uses the first one it finds:

 1. ``peakrdl.toml`` in the current working directory